front-end-foundations/FlexNav/README.md

 ### JavaScript 'for' Loops

-We will use a `for` loop to loop through the tabs.
+We will use a [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop to loop through the tabs.

 A for loop is a control flow statement for specifying iteration, which allows code to be executed repeatedly.
 The syntax is: